9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 The list that we use to populate the array must contain at least as many elements as are in the array.
-If we do not provide enough elements, we\'ll get an error at runtime.
+If we do not provide enough elements, we'll get an error at runtime.
 When the error will occur depends on the nature of the array.

 Here, we are using an array type that is non-strict in its elements.
 If